The first step in finding a Medicare doctor is understanding which types of providers are included in Medicare coverage.

 If a patient has a Medicare Advantage HMO plan, they are required to select a PCP.
 If they want to change who their PCP is, they must contact their insurance company and request a new provider.
 Once the request is accepted and the doctor is altered, the patient should receive a new insurance card in the mail reflecting the changes they made.

 If a patient has a Medicare Advantage PPO plan, they are not required to have a PCP and are free to see whichever provider they choose.
-However, in terms of cost-efficiency, a patient should see a provider within their network.
+However, in terms of cost-efficiency and making the most of insurance benefits, patients should see a provider within their network.

 How to Know if a Provider is In-Network

-With Orignal Medicare insurance plans, an “in-network” provider is a provider that accepts Medicare assignment and therefore will accept Medicare insurance plans.
+With Orignal Medicare insurance plans, in-network” doctors/providers accept Medicare assignments and, therefore, will take Medicare insurance plans.
 However, always call your provider’s office ahead of time to ensure they accept your insurance before making your appointment.
-Another option is using Medicare’s physician compare tool to see which doctors accept Medicare in your local area.

 When it comes to Medicare Part C, otherwise known as Medicare Advantage plans, a patient most likely will have an HMO or PPO plan.
 HMO plans provide patients with a network of providers to choose from, and in most cases, a patient’s PCP is coordinating who they see within this network.
 PPO plans also provide patients with a network of providers to choose from; however, patients have more freedom to select which providers they want to see.
-In regards to both of these plans, if a patient is feeling confused on whether or not a chosen provider is in-network, they should contact their insurance company or provider office.
+Regarding both of these plans, if a patient feels confused about whether or not a chosen provider is in-network, they should contact their insurance company or provider office.
 Speaking with an agent from your insurance company or calling the doctor’s office will help clarify whether the provider is in your network.

 How to Find Medicare Doctors Near Me

-When it comes to finding a doctor who accepts Medicare in your area, there are multiple ways a patient can narrow down their search.
+There are multiple ways a patient can narrow their search to find a doctor who accepts Medicare in your area.
 Ways to know if a doctor accepts Medicare include:

 Tools for Original Medicare Plans:

-Using Medicare’s physician compare tool on the official Medicare website.
+• Using Medicare’s physician compare tool on the official United States government Medicare website.

 Tools for Medicare Advantage Plans (HMO & PPO):